deepankar27/Prompt_Organizer/README.md

 # Managing Prompts with Ease: Prompt Organizer Pro

-In the realm of *Prompt Engineering*, managing multiple versions of prompts can become overwhelming.
+In the realm of **Prompt Engineering**, managing multiple versions of prompts can become overwhelming.
 Individuals and teams often face challenges in tracking and organizing different types of prompts, leading to the possibility of missing out on some of the best ones.

 The lack of a structured approach to manage prompts efficiently often makes it difficult to navigate through them, causing a significant impediment in the workflow.
-Understanding this persistent issue, we introduce an application that serves as a beacon of relief: The Prompt Manager.
+Understanding this persistent issue, we introduce an application that serves as a beacon of relief: The **Prompt Organizer Pro**.

 ## Features of the Prompt Organizer Pro:
 1. Task-Based Organization: